 S.No.
-Business Nature of business Impact on demand 1 Foreign Exchange and Outward Remittance As authorised dealer category II licenses by Reserve Bank of India During the period of lockdown although the company was running its outward remittance operations and forex card re-loading but due to the restrictions on travel there was a huge impact on the demand of these services.
-Since now the company has opened all its locations (except Maharashtra) and in coming months the international travel is going to be started hence demand for retail sales will be increased.
-Similarly demand for outward remittance will also be increased.
+Business Nature of business Impact on demand 1 Foreign Exchange and Outward Remittance As authorised dealer category II licenses by Reserve Bank of India During the period of lot the company was rur remittance operations re-loading but due to tot travel there was a hundemand of these ser the company has locations (except Mal coming months the in is going to be started by retail sales will be in demand for outward also be increased.
 2 Pre-Paid Payment Instruments Licensed by RBI for issuance and operations of semi-closed loop pre-paid payment instruments No substantial impact on demand.
 Due to COVID-19 the demand for cashless transactions have been increased.
-3 Other businesses А Domestic Money Transfer Under BC model During the lock down period also company was running its DMT business operations and there seem no major impact of COVID-19 crisis on this business В SBI-BC CSP As national BC of SBI No major impact on demand of these services С General Insurance Business As corporate agent licensed by IRDA No major impact on demand of these services
+3 Other businesses A Domestic Money Transfer Under BC model During the lock down period also company was running its DMT business operations and there seem no major impact of COVID-19 crisis on this s business В SBI-BC CSP As national BC of SBI No major impact on demand of these services С General Insurance Business As corporate agent licensed by IRDA No major impact on demand of these services